SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise04/README.md

 ### Part A: Create the UI app

+1. Stop all running services in their respective terminals with `CTRL + C`.

-1. Open a new terminal with **Terminal -> New Terminal**
+2. Open a new terminal with **Terminal -> New Terminal**.

-   Go to the root of your **bookstore** project with `cd bookstore`.
+3. Go to the root of your **bookstore** project with `cd bookstore`.

-2. To create the UI application we'll be using the Yeoman tool.
-Yeoman provides a simple CLI for project generators that helps you kickstart new projects by answering a short set of quesions.
+4. To create the UI application, we'll be using the Yeoman tool.
+Yeoman provides a simple CLI for project generators that helps you kickstart new projects by answering a few quesions.

    a.
-In the terminal initialize Yeoman with the `yo` command.
+To initialize Yeoman, in the terminal run the following command.

       ```
       yo
       ```

-     Choose **no** in the question presented.
-It's a generic yo question to give permission to report your usage, and it is not relevant.

    b.
+Choose **n** in the question presented.
+It's a generic yo question to give permission to report your usage, and it is not relevant for this exercise.

-Choose **Fiori-Application** using the keyboard arrows keys.
+   c.
+Choose **Fiori Application** using the keyboard arrows keys and press enter.

       ![terminal_yo](./resources/terminal_yo.png)

-3. To define your SAP Fiori applicaton, you'll answer the following questions.
+5. To define your SAP Fiori applicaton, you'll answer the following questions.

      >At the end of this step, you have a screenshot of all the answers.